Placenta Encapsulation with Megan

 Newborn sleeping in parent's arms Pittsburgh placenta capsules

 By default I use unflavored gelatin capsules.
-But you can also choose lightly flavored capsules or unflavored vegan capsules.
+But you can also choose lightly flavored gelatin capsules (I usually have strawberry, orange, and coffee) or unflavored vegan capsules.
 All capsules are gluten free.
 If you have any other questions about the capsule options or dietary restrictions, just let me know!

-Once your tincture is ready, you can take 8-10 drops per day under your tongue.
-Some people like to take them all at once, others spread it out over 2-3 smaller “doses” during the day.
+Once your tincture is ready (usually takes around 6 weeks), you can take 8-10 drops per day under your tongue.
+Some people like to take it all at once each day, others spread it out over 2-3 smaller “doses” during the day.
 Remember to swirl your tincture frequently in the first 6 weeks or so postpartum to encourage it to dissolve!

 Whatever you want!
 If you want to keep it, I recommend laminating it or spraying it with a fixative to protect it.
 (And since it is a blood product, you may want to keep it away from any pets just in case.)
 You could also just take a picture of it and toss the original print.
 Totally up to you!

-NO!
-Definitely not.
-I have a dedicated space for processing placentas that is completely protected from my pets.
-All surfaces and materials used in the process are thoroughly cleaned and disinfected before each encapsulation so you can be sure there is no risk of contamination from animal dander.
+No. I have a dedicated space for processing placentas that is completely protected from my pets.
+All surfaces and materials used in the process are either single-use or thoroughly cleaned and disinfected before each encapsulation so you can be sure there is no risk of contamination.

 For the most part, the events of your labor and birth won’t affect this process.
 Inductions and cesarean births in and of themselves do not exclude you from being able to encapsulate your placenta.